-Of american mother and italian father, I have lived most of my life in Italy, and here I have started and grown my business.
+Of American mother and Italian father, I have lived most of my life in Italy, and here I have started and grown my business.
 Both my parents are strongly artistic, raising me and my six younger siblings to a hands-on approach to life.
-From gardening to woodworking, music making, weaving, spinning, cooking, drawing, knitting, reading, sewing, travelling, our days were alway full, and our minds were forever shaped around the thrill of making things.
+From gardening to woodworking, music making, weaving, spinning, cooking, drawing, knitting, reading, sewing, traveling, our days were alway full, and our minds were forever shaped around the thrill of making things.

 Italy has a strong tradition of handcrafting skills, associated with high quality and rich artistic value.
 I am proud to be able to blend the new and the old, my family values and my own passions within what I do and what I bring to the world.